afshinamighi/Courses/FCSPy/notes/exercises.md

     1. In how many ways we can order the members?
 In how many ways we can make a *list* (the same size)? ... we can *build a word*?
     2. In how many ways we can order 4 (k) of them?
 In how many ways we can make a *list* with the size of 4 (k)? ... we can *build a word* of size 4 (k in general a shorter word).

+14. Propose your solutions for the following concepts in Python:
+    - Given sets $A$ and $B$, $R=\{(a,b): a \in A, b \in B, a < b+2\}$
+    - 8 swimmers are racing for a medal (gold, silver, bronze).
+In how many different ways can the medals be distributed?
+    - Using digits 0, 1, 3, 5, 7, 9, how many 4-digit numbers can be written, if we assume that no digit can be used more than once?
+    - Let $S$ be a set of numbers 1-9: $S = {1,2,...,9}$.
+In how many ways can we pick two numbers if:
+        - The order matters?
+        - The order doesn’t matter?
+    - You have the following ingredients in your refrigerator: bacon, cheese, eggs, salad, mustard, ketchup.
+How many different sandwiches can you make if you use 2 of the given ingredients?
+    - A group of 10 employees (generate a set for 10 employees) has to elect 4 to a representative committee.
+In how many different ways can this committee be formed if one person is already elected?

 ## Tutorials: